This easy scalloped potatoes recipe has a rich and creamy sauce that is so flavorful; you’ll want to spoon it over everything!

 - Spray a 9 x 13 inch baking dish with non-stick spray and set aside.

 - Heat a small saucepan over medium heat.
 Place butter in saucepan and heat until melted.
 Whisk in flour until smooth.
 Slowly whisk in cream and continue to stir until smooth.
 Heat another minute or until mixture begins to thicken.
-Whisk in Boursin cheese until smooth.
+Whisk in Boursin cheese and Parmesan cheese until smooth.

 - Meanwhile,slice the potatoes as thinly as possible, taking care to keep slices the same size.